Kevin-Ngo/minecraftBuildpack/README.md

 You can add files such as `banned-players.json`, `banned-ips.json`, `ops.json`,
 `whitelist.json` to your Git repository and the Minecraft server will pick them up.
 You can also add plugins.
 First, make a directory called plugins.
 Make sure you check if the plugin is compatible with your minecraft  version, and copy them into the plugins folder.

+**NOTE** This version of the original minecraft-buildpack is currently running server version: 1.15.1